-10 In an optimised system, biogas generation varies from 70-90 m3 per tonne of organic waste.
+10 In an optimised system, methane content of biogas could be as high as 50% and biogas generation varies from 70-90 m3 per tonne of organic waste.

 CPCB may issue a directive for mandating use of PNG for power backup in cellular network towers, wherever PNG supply is available.